Traditional Scottish Oatcakes

 11. Cook them for 5-10 minutes per side, until they start to show a golden surface and lift slightly away from the pan at the corners.

-If you wish use an oven instead of the stove, pre-heat it to 165C/330F before starting, place the oatcakes onto baking trays (no need to grease) and cook for 20-25 minutes until lightly golden in colour.
+If you wish use an oven instead of the stove, pre-heat it to 180C/355F before starting, place the oatcakes onto baking trays (no need to grease) and cook for 25-30 minutes until lightly golden in colour, turning them halfway through the cooking time.

 These oatcakes are best eaten fresh, ideally still warm.
 They were traditionally stored packed in chests of recently-ground oatmeal.
-If you, like me, don’t have one of those, you can keep them in a bread bin, they are still good but will lose their initial crispness.
+If you, like me, don’t have one of those, you can keep them in an air-tight container, they’ll maintain their crispness for a day or two this way.

 If you’d like to explore the way the Scottish traditionally fermented their oats into a creamy, easy-to-digest porridge and a tangy probiotic drink, check out my course Sowans: The Scottish Oat Ferment here!